mne-tools/mne-python/doc/install/contributing.rst

     $ pip install -e .

-The command ``pip install -e .`` installs a python module into the current environment by creating a link to the source code directory (instead of copying the code to pip's ``site_packages`` directory, which is what normally happens).
+The command ``pip install -e .`` installs a python module into the current environment by creating a link to the source code directory (instead of copying the code to pip's :file:`site_packages` directory, which is what normally happens).
 This means that any edits you make to the MNE-Python source code will be reflected the next time you open a Python interpreter and ``import mne`` (the ``-e`` flag of ``pip`` stands for an "editable" installation).